MIRI LRS Slit Target Acquisition

 • the science target requires a long (~100s of seconds) integration to reach SNR of 20.

-If the observer is using an offset TA target, care should be taken with the coordinates (including proper motions) used in the APT for both the TA target and the spectroscopic target.
+If the observer uses an offset TA target, care should be taken with the coordinates (including proper motions) used in the APT for both the TA and the spectroscopic targets.
 Self TA will correct for small errors in position, provided that the spectroscopic target is the brightest object in the TA region of interest (ROI, see below).
-However, for an offset TA, any error in the position of either the offset TA target or the spectroscopic target will result in misplacement of the spectroscopic target in the slit.
+For an offset TA, any error in the position of either the offset TA target or the spectroscopic target will result in misplacement of the spectroscopic target in the slit.

-As integration length increases, cumulative cosmic ray hits increase the risk of inaccurate centroiding.
-In such cases using a bright nearby point source is likely to give a better result.
+For faint sources requiring longer integrations, please note that cumulative cosmic ray hits associated with longer integrations may increase the risk of inaccurate centroiding.
+In such cases, using a bright, nearby point source will likely yield a better result.

 TA filters and exposure settings